ogcincubator/dev-exercise-template/README.md

 Before starting, make sure that:

 - ✅ *You have a GitHub account.
 Create one here: https://github.com/signup*
+- ✅ *You have git installed in your machine.
+Although you are welcome to use a git UI, the instructions provided here assume you will be using the command line interface.

 ## Create your repository